LenaRibena/point_cloud_tree_generation/reports/README.md

 >
 > Answer:

 We had a main branch where other branches would be created from this branch.
 These branches would have the name of the feature that they implemented and when done, they would be merged into the main branch through pull requests.
 This helps versioning as it is much easier to keep track of features and their progress as well as making sure it is only the final working feature that is merged onto main.
+Whenever a feature was merged into main, the branch would be deleted.

 ### Question 10